 What to Look for in a Camp Lejeune Water Contamination Lawyer

-One thing to look for is the amount of experience a firm has.
-A lawyer who has practiced law for decades is familiar with the lawsuit process and court procedures.
-They are aware of how the defendant may act and how to counter defensive arguments.
+A law firm's level of experience is incredibly important.
+A lawyer who has practiced law for decades is familiar with the legal process and court procedures.
+They can anticipate the defendant's actions and know how to counter defensive arguments.

 In addition to experience, a Camp Lejeune water contamination attorney should have a history of success.
 Many firms post successful case results on their websites to inform potential clients.
-Additionally, client testimonials may give insight into the lawyer's track record.
+Additionally, client testimonials can provide insight into the lawyer's track record and how they treat their clients.

-Your lawyer must have sufficient knowledge about the laws regarding water contamination.
-They should stay up to date with any statutory changes as well.
-If a lawyer is unfamiliar with a service member's rights, they are less likely to secure a settlement.
+Your lawyer must have sufficient knowledge about the laws regarding water contamination and stay up to date with any statutory changes as well.
+If a lawyer is unfamiliar with your rights as a service member, they are less likely to secure a reasonable settlement.

-Contact the right attorney that makes you feel comfortable with divulging personal information.
+Contact an attorney that makes you feel comfortable with divulging personal information.
 They should appear welcoming and seem interested in taking your case.
-You can gauge how at ease the lawyer makes you feel at the initial meeting.
+You can gauge how at ease the lawyer makes you feel at a free consultation.
+Call us today at 833-552-7274 for more information.

 The Dolman Law Group works with local counsel in any jurisdiction outside Florida for the purpose of filing lawsuits in jurisdictions wherein we are not licensed.
 Thus, we will follow each State's ethical rules to ensure a local attorney is involved.